Get Quote >>>

 Mistake 5: Extras In Speeches

 Remember people have short attention spans, if there are videos messages to play do it at a separate time from the speeches.
-I would suggest you avoid adding flip charts and powerpoint presentations to your speech, the person speaking usually thinks this will add something but 90% of the time makes the speech dull as the person waffles through a presentation.
-If you are in the 10% where this approach works well, then you will know this by testing it first and seeing what feedback you get (see 4).
+I would suggest telling those doing the speeches to avoid using flip charts, powerpoint presentations and excessive props (an odd prop for a gag can work, but too many is overkill).
+The person speaking usually thinks these things will add something but in my opinion 90% of the time makes the speech dull as the person waffles through a presentation.
+If a speaker is in the 10% where this approach works well, then they will know this by testing it first and seeing what feedback they get (see 4).

 Mistake 6: Not Having A Magician

 This is a shameless plug for my services.
-When I perform table-to-table at wedding I do things like pushing wine bottles through the table and setting fire to things.
-This invariable leads to audible reactions such as cheering, screams (the good kind) and laughter.
+When I perform table-to-table magic at weddings it invariably leads to audible reactions such as cheering, screams (the good kind) and laughter.
 When guests hear these audible reactions from other tables it creates a very positive atmosphere in the room and people get excited waiting for the magician to come to them.
 This gets the speeches off to a great start as the the crowd is in very high spirits from having seen the magic performed.
 Think of the magician as a warm up act before the speeches.

 At most weddings I go to the speeches are a very special time for people.
 I have heard amazing speeches that have not followed all these tips, so the advice here is just general thoughts and not definitive, but I hope they are useful as you plan for your big day.